n-young/goo/README.md

 This would generate two table rows, making it ideal for highly repetitive data.

+TODO: Nested loops, also need to change parsing, then.

 ### Content
 `content` is used exclusively in a collection, and is the site where the main content specified in a Markdown file will be injected.
 Information on parsing options is in the Posts section.

 ### Posts